 Below are the reward function details of each task: \begin{itemize} \item Speed walking: Summation of distances (meters) travelled per time-step with a $-5$ penalty for falling down. \item Long-distance kick-off:

-with a $-5$ for bumping the ball, $-10$ for falling down, where $x_{total}$ is the $x$-axis distance travelled by the ball, $\theta$ is the angle between the ball's trajectory and the line between the agent and center of the goal, and $x_{air}$ is the $x$-axis distance for which the ball was travelling in the air.
+with a penalty $-5$ for bumping the ball, $-10$ for falling down, where $x_{total}$ is the $x$-axis distance traveled by the ball, $\theta$ is the angle between the ball's trajectory and the line between the agent and center of the goal, and $x_{air}$ is the $x$-axis distance for which the ball was traveling in the air.
 Distances are in meters, and $\theta$ is in degrees. \end{itemize} Since we defined these reward functions independently from the demonstrations, the demonstrations do not optimize the reward signals.
 The demonstrators are trained for the RoboCup task; their performances are sub-optimal with regards to our designed reward functions.

 Tables \ref{robocup_walk_results} and \ref{robocup_kick_results} and summarize our results.
 We report both the performance of the expert and our agent.
-We can see that, since RIDM takes advantage of both the reward functions and the demonstrations, it allows our agents to {\em outperform} their experts.
+We can see that, since RIDM takes advantage of both the reward functions and the demonstrations, it allows our agents to {\em outperform} the sub-optimal experts.